jaimejim/jaimejim.github.io/drafts/draft-iab-iotsi-workshop-02.md

 requires some development of new code to satisfy the needs of the new API.

-New, approaches imply that the whole interaction could be machine- understandable on the first place with changes happening at runtime.
+These interactions could be made machine-understandable on the first place, enabling for changes to happen at runtime.
-In it, a machine client can discover the possible interactions with a service, adapting to changes as they occur without specific code being developed to adapt to them.
+In that scenario, a machine client can discover the possible interactions with a service, adapting to changes as they occur without specific code being developed to adapt to them.

 The challenge seems to be to define the human-readable parts as machine-readable.
-Machine-readable require a shared vocabulary to give meaning to the tags.
+Machine-readable languages require a shared vocabulary to give meaning to the tags.

-These type of interactions are based on the The REST architectural style. the principle is that the device or the endpoint, just needs a single entry point, the server would provide descriptions of the API inband by means of web links and forms.
+These type of interactions are based on the the REST architectural style.
+Its principle is that a device or endpoint only needs a single entry point with a host providing descriptions of the API inband by means of web links and forms.

 By defining IoT specific relation types, it is possible to drive